LLaVAShield: Safeguarding Multimodal Multi-Turn Dialogues in Vision-Language Models: MMDS Dataset Construction

 \subsubsection{Backpropagation Phase}

-During backpropagation, the reward $s_{t}$ is propagated backward along the unique path from the current node to the root.
-Let $R(\cdot)$ be the cumulative return stored at a node and $N(\cdot)$ its visit count.
-Writing $r\equiv R(s_{t})$ for the normalized reward derived from the evaluator’s score (e.g., $(\text{score}-1)/4$), the updates for every node $s_i$ on the path satisfy
+Upon completion of the simulation, the reward is propagated backward from the leaf node to the root to update the tree statistics.
+Let $v$ denote a node along the traversal path, with $N(v)$ representing its visit count and $Q(v)$ representing its accumulated reward value.
+Given the normalized reward $z = (s_{t+k}-1)/4 \in [0,1]$ derived from the last evaluator score, the updates for each ancestor node are performed as follows:

-In addition, total reward and visit count, the node’s record of the best downstream score can be refreshed if the newly observed score at or below $s_{t}$ exceeds the previously recorded value.
-Backpropagation terminates when the root is reached.
+Beyond standard value estimation, we explicitly track the maximum adversarial intensity observed in each branch.
+The node's record of the best downstream score, denoted as $S_{\max}(v)$, is updated if the newly observed trajectory score exceeds the current historical maximum.
+This recursive process terminates once the update reaches the root node.